 EN | 日本語

-Currently Assistant Professor at Institute of Science Tokyo since October, 2024.
+Assistant Professor at Institute of Science Tokyo since October 2024.

 My main research focus is on bridging the gap between symbolic AI and neural networks.